10:00am - 5:00pm

 Border Field State Park is located in the southwestern corner of the Reserve, on a bluff overlooking the ocean, the estuary, and the bull ring that lies just south of the U.S./Mexico border.
 A marker on the bluff, first placed there in 1851 just after the treaty of Guadalupe Hidalgo, delineates the western beginning of the International Border.

-For more information about the Tijuana Estuary and Border Field State Park please visit http://www.TRNERR.org/.
+For more information about the Tijuana Estuary and Border Field State Park please visit http://www.TRNERR.org/ and view this short film.

 Location - Directions